 Dr. Rakesh Mohan has been Director General of the National Council of Applied Economic Research, Director and Chief Executive of the Indian Council for Research and International Economic Relations and Vice Chairman, Infrastructure Development Finance Company.
 He was also Adviser to the Finance Minister and Chief Economic Adviser between January 4, 2001 and May 15, 2002.

 He has been Member of the Economic Advisory Council to the Prime Minister; Member of the Telecom Regulatory Authority of India; Member of the National Security Advisory Board; Member of the Tariff Authority of Major Ports; and Member of the Securities and Exchange Board of India.
-Among research institutions he has been Member of the Board of Governors of Institute of Economic Growth; National Institute of Public Finance and Policy; National Council of Applied Economic Research; Madras School of Economics; National Institute of Urban Affairs; Indian Council for Research in International Economic Relations; Centre for Policy Research; Indira Gandhi Institute of Development Research.
+Among research institutions he has been a Member of the Boards of Governors of Institute of Economic Growth; National Institute of Public Finance and Policy; National Council of Applied Economic Research; Madras School of Economics; National Institute of Urban Affairs; Indian Council for Research in International Economic Relations; Centre for Policy Research; and Indira Gandhi Institute of Development Research.

 As Secretary, Department of Economic Affairs, Ministry of Finance, Government of India, he was Alternate Governor of the World Bank and Asian Development Bank, and Member of the Atomic Energy Commission and of the Space Commission.